Lifetime's 'Surviving R. Kelly' Should Terrify R. Kelly

 R. Kelly—or someone fiercely protective of his reputation—apparently doesn’t want you to see Lifetime’s new docuseries about his alleged crimes against women.
 On Dec.
 4, a screening was evacuated following a gun threat—according to Lifetime, an anonymous caller said someone inside the theater would begin shooting if the film continued to play.
 Yet the incident seemed to only emboldened survivors.
 “They thought they were putting us out; they just put gasoline on a fire,” Kelly’s ex-wife Drea Kelly has said.
 A rescheduled screening went on as planned, and the six-episode series is still set to air on three consecutive nights starting Jan.
 3.

-Reports of sexual misconduct with minors have followed the R&B star for most of a three-decade career fueled by wholesome hits (“I Believe I Can Fly”) as well as raunchy anthems like “Ignition (Remix).”
+Reports of sexual misconduct with minors have followed the R&B star for most of a three-decade career fueled by wholesome anthems (“I Believe I Can Fly”) as well as raunchy hits like “Ignition (Remix).”
 A video that appeared to show Kelly having sex with and urinating on an underage girl surfaced in 2002.
 Though both Kelly and the 14-year-old denied it was them, the video led to Kelly’s arrest (and eventual acquittal) on multiple counts of child pornography as his albums kept topping the pop charts.
 Survivors, activists and journalists—notably Jim DeRogatis, the Chicago music critic who broke the story about the tape and has been investigating Kelly since—have spent years begging fans, recording artists and his label RCA to drop him.
 But even DeRogatis’ recent, #MeToo-era work for BuzzFeed News, which included a report that the singer was holding several young women against their will, has failed to end R. Kelly’s career.
 (Kelly’s camp has denied the reports.)

 Surviving R. Kelly revisits this history, but more importantly, it illuminates the faces and amplifies the voices of his many accusers.
 Drea Kelly describes being locked up in their home.
 Jovante Cunningham, a backup singer, tearfully recounts seeing him in bed with the late R&B star Aaliyah, a famous protégé he secretly married when she was just 15.
 Jerhonda Pace, a fan who skipped high-school classes to support Kelly at his trial, says she was moved into his mansion shortly after he was cleared.
 There are graphic stories (that might be difficult for survivors of sexual abuse to hear) of him preying on 13-year-olds and coercing lovers into sex with girls under the age of consent.